Improving Place Recognition Using Dynamic Object Detection: Related Work

 \subsection{Appearance-based Place Recognition}

 Appearance-based place recognition approaches have substantially improved their effectiveness in the past few years, but there is still room for improvement.
 Early approaches were only capable of deciding whether an agent was visiting a particular room based on multiple images taken from multiple different viewpoints \cite{Ulrich2000}.
-More recently, sophisticated approaches are capable of localizing an agent with great accuracy based on a single image that is associated with a pose of the agent, e.g., \cite{Galvez-Lopez2012} \cite{Cummins2011} \cite{Sunderhauf2011} \cite{Milford2012SeqSLAM} \cite{Johns2013}\cite{Stumm2013}\cite{Pepperell2014}\cite{Arroyo2014}\cite{FastSeqSlam17}.
+More recent approaches are capable of localizing an agent with great accuracy based on a single image that is associated with a pose of the agent, e.g., \cite{Galvez-Lopez2012} \cite{Cummins2011} \cite{Sunderhauf2011} \cite{Milford2012SeqSLAM} \cite{Johns2013}\cite{Stumm2013}\cite{Pepperell2014}\cite{Arroyo2014}\cite{FastSeqSlam17}.
 These latter approaches use sophisticated human-crafted feature detectors and descriptors to produce robust place representations.
-Lately, several feature detectors and binary descriptors, e.g., Learned Arrangements of Three Patch Codes (LATCH) \cite{DBLP:journals/corr/LeviH15}, have been proposed that produce compact and precise representations in a fraction of the time required by traditional approaches like \emph{Scale Invariant Feature Transform (SIFT)} \cite{Lowe1999} \cite{Lowe2004} and \emph{Speeded-Up Robust Features (SURF)} \cite{Bay:2008:SRF:1370312.1370556}.
-A breakthrough in local feature detection occurred when \emph{Features from Accelerated Segment Test (FAST)} \cite{rosten_2006_machine}, a corner detector that applies machine learning techniques, was developed.
-The development of \emph{FAST} was inspired by the \emph{Univalue Segment Assimilating Nucleus (USAN)} principle \cite{Smith97}, which had already been used to quickly detect corners.
+Several feature detectors and binary descriptors, such as Learned Arrangements of Three Patch Codes (LATCH) \cite{DBLP:journals/corr/LeviH15}, produce compact and precise representations in a fraction of the time required by traditional approaches like \emph{Scale Invariant Feature Transform (SIFT)} \cite{Lowe1999} \cite{Lowe2004} and \emph{Speeded-Up Robust Features (SURF)} \cite{Bay:2008:SRF:1370312.1370556}.
+A breakthrough in local feature detection occurred with the development of \emph{Features from Accelerated Segment Test (FAST)} \cite{rosten_2006_machine}, a corner detector that incorporated the \emph{Univalue Segment Assimilating Nucleus (USAN)} principle \cite{Smith97} and machine learning techniques.
 Improvements to the \emph{FAST} detector produced \emph{Adaptive and Generic Corner Detection Based on the Accelerated Segment Test (AGAST)} \cite{mair2010_agast}, which uses a combination of generic decision trees instead of the environment-specific decision trees of the original \emph{FAST} algorithm.